treyhunner/treyhunner.github.com/source/_posts/2019-04-18-python-builtins-worth-learning.markdown

 By the way, you might want to [look into pathlib][pathlib] (which is in the Python standard library) as an alternative to using `open`.
 I love the `pathlib` module so much I've considered teaching files in Python by mentioning `pathlib` first and the built-in `open` function later.

+If you're a web dev, sure, you don't need to learn this until later.
+But lots of folks still work with files, including computational linguists like myself

 ### input